przemekgorzynski/azure_with_terragrunt/README.md

 # azure_with_terragrunt

-## Example of multi-env configuration with terragrunt and Azure
+## Example of multi-env configuration with terragrunt and Azure DevOps